The Truth About Cologuard Tests

 How does the Cologuard test work?

-The Cologuard test is a stool DNA test that looks for microscopic blood in the stool and altered DNA.
+The Cologuard test is a less reliable stool DNA test that looks for microscopic blood in the stool and altered DNA.
 It’s performed using an at-home kit that includes a container for a stool sample.
 That sample is then shipped to a lab for testing.

 How Accurate is the Cologuard test?

 Cologuard can detect 92% of cancers but only 42% of large precancerous polyps.